ajayp/finance-geminiai-function-calling/README.md

 result = await chat.sendMessage(prompt);
 result = await handleFunctionCalls(result, chat);
 console.log(result.response.text() + '\n');
 ```
 **Explanation:**

 **Prompt 1:**
 * **How much is the price of Microsoft stock?** triggers Gemini to call the `getStockPrice` function.
-Gemini identifiws the intent of the prompt and determine that the ticker symbol "MSFT" is required.
+Gemini identifies the intent of the prompt and determine that the ticker symbol "MSFT" is required.
 This results in the following function call:

 ```json
 [{"name":"getStockPrice","args":{"ticker":"MSFT"}}]